'Oh f*ck off' - Carragher reacts to Liverpool & Man Utd opening talks for FIFA-backed European Premier League | Goal.com

 Oh f***off https://t.co/kOWyZ7ySHL— Jamie Carragher (@Carra23) October 20, 2020

+United legend Gary Neville also posted a response to the news on Twitter, quoting the original story with the caption: "Independent Regulator Anyone?"

-Another former Reds star, Stan Collymore, joined the Sky Sports pundit in voicing his disapproval, insisting any English clubs that take part in the initiative should be removed from the Premier League on a permanent basis.
+Another former Reds star, Stan Collymore, joined the Sky Sports' pundits in voicing his disapproval, insisting any English clubs that take part in the initiative should be removed from the Premier League on a permanent basis.

-"If any English club joins a European Super League, then they should never be allowed back, ostracised completely and fam (sic) groups, real fan groups of those clubs stand up to condemn their club," Collymore told his followers on Twitter.
+"If any English club joins a European Super League, then they should never be allowed back, ostracised completely and fam (sic) groups, real fan groups of those clubs stand up to condemn their club," Collymore told his followers on social media.

 "F*ck them off and remind them where their bread was buttered for 100+ years."